Akuli/odotdot/docs/builtins.md

   local variables and runs the scope as with `block.run scope;`.
-The `return` function takes 1 or 0 arguments, throws a [MarkerError], and running the block terminates. `run_with_return` then catches the `MarkerError` and returns the value passed to the `return` function while running.
-If `return` is not called at all or it's called with no arguments, `null` is returned.
+The `return` function takes 1 or 0 arguments, throws a [MarkerError], and running the block terminates. `run_with_return` then catches the `MarkerError` and returns the value that was passed to the `return` function.
+If `return` was not called at all or it was called with no arguments, `null` is returned.

 ### Scopes